 Reading and re-reading confusing sections of a passage is one of the biggest causes of time problems.
 If you find yourself starting to loop over the same section, you must resist the temptation to reread over and over again.
 That section might only be relevant to a single question – or no questions at all.
 If you spend a lot of time on it, you’re likely to end up rushing later in the section and losing easy points.

 As a general rule, you should spend the minimum amount of time possible on easy questions while still working carefully enough not to make any careless errors.
-This is particularly true for the first few sentence completions – they are usually very straightforward, and there is absolutely no reason to spend a lot of time on them.
-Your goal is to leave yourself the maximum amount of time possible to work through the hardest questions.
-You might need it, and you might not, but better to be safe.
+Your goal is to leave yourself as much time as possible to work through the hardest questions.

 3) Do not EVER eliminate an answer because it confuses you